-The first origins of That'll Be The Day can be traced back to 1984 when a variety show called 'The Happy Days of Rock n Roll' was launched by Bristol-based agent John Mills for the club and cabaret circuit for a six week autumn tour.
+The first origins of That'll Be The Day can be traced back to 1984 when a variety show called 'The Happy Days of Rock n Roll' was launched by Bristol-based agent John Mills for the club and cabaret circuit on a six week autumn tour.
 The show had a varied cast of rockers including Fred The Ted, Margo and Trevor, Terry Denton and The Rock 'n' Roll Circus band.
-A one-boy, three-girl singing and dancing group called Fizzical joined the show in 1985.
+In 1985, a one-boy, three-girl singing and dancing group called Fizzical joined the show.

 The show starred Trevor with Fizzical, Elvis impressionist Kenny G, The Sound of Sunrise band, and TV comic and impressionist Dave Evans (father of the then unknown comedian Lee Evans).

-In 1988, the individual artistes' billing was dispensed with, as by now the cast appearing in the show were working as part of one company instead of performing as separate acts, combining their individual strengths and talents into one integrated production.
+In 1988, the individual artistes' billing was dispensed with.
+By now, the cast appearing in the show were working as part of one company instead of performing as separate acts; combining their individual strengths and talents into one integrated production.

 Now Gary Anderson was in the show, That'll Be The Day was able to expand on its comic front.
 It's very difficult to find comedians who are willing to adapt, try new material and share laughs in sketches.
 Trevor and Gary struck up an instant rapport and became, in many respects, a 'double act' within the show, which was to prove hugely significant.
-In 1990 the band backing the show was called 'Ritz'.
-They had previously been backing Jim Davidson and 'Fizzical' and so were well known to Trevor.
-Mark Street was the drummer, Alan Cutler on bass guitar, Richard Snow on keyboards, Simon Francis on guitar and Lorraine Robinson on vocals.
+In 1990, the band backing the show was called 'Ritz'.
+They had previously been backing Jim Davidson and 'Fizzical' so were well known to Trevor.
+Ritz comprised of Mark Street (drums), Alan Cutler (bass guitar), Richard Snow (keyboards), Simon Francis (guitar) and Lorraine Robinson (vocals).

 In 1995, That'll Be The Day performed for the first time at the London Palladium.

-In 1997 the show moved from working with John Mills to being promoted by Derek Block, a renowned London-based theatre artiste promoter, who was instrumental in accelerating the transition from mainly playing clubs to playing the major theatre circuit.
+In 1997, the show moved from working with John Mills to being promoted by Derek Block, a renowned London-based theatre artiste promoter.
+Block was instrumental in accelerating the transition from mainly playing clubs to playing the major theatre circuit.

 In 2000, the show had two major changes.
 Josie left and emigrated to Australia.
-Katy Setterfield was auditioned to take over from Raya but, such was the power of her voice and performance, she became Josie's replacement and Clive Fishlock effectively replaced Raya.
-Clive had auditioned a year earlier, and the decision was made to use Clive as the "play-everything" fifth band member who could also sing well.
-The line up then was to stay for the next five years: Morgan Turner, Gary Anderson, Trevor Payne, Julia Greenham, Katy Setterfield, Phil Hollender, Clive Fishlock, Mark Street, Iain Hawkins and Andy Hodge.
+Katy Setterfield auditioned to take over from Raya but, such was the power of her voice and performance, she became Josie's replacement and Clive Fishlock effectively replaced Raya.
+Clive had auditioned a year earlier and the decision was made to use Clive as the 'play-everything' fifth band member who could also sing well.
+The line-up then was to stay for the next five years: Morgan Turner, Gary Anderson, Trevor Payne, Julia Greenham, Katy Setterfield, Phil Hollender, Clive Fishlock, Mark Street, Iain Hawkins and Andy Hodge.

 By this year, the show had reached new heights both in staging and production.
-The sheer scale of the new show was awesome and received critical acclaim.
+The sheer scale of the new show was awe-inspiring and received critical acclaim.
 This was also the year of 'Cliff The Musical', which was created by Trevor Payne, ex-Radio DJ Mike Read and then That'll Be The Day co-producer Colin Rozee.
-Trevor also directed the musical and after a short provincial tour it transferred into the Prince of Wales Theatre in London's West End for a ten week run.
+Trevor also directed the musical and, after a short provincial tour, it transferred into the Prince of Wales Theatre in London's West End for a ten week run.

-2004 and the show had been running for nineteen years!
+It was 2004 and the show had been running for nineteen years!
 The box office was stronger, regulars were growing in numbers and some fans have seen over three hundred performances.
 Never were two shows exactly the same.
 That'll Be The Day was still in touch with its audience and the same enthusiasm came over the footlights.
-2005 and co-producer Colin Rozee left to develop his graphic design, photography and filmmaking business.
-Trevor created a new production, the 20th anniversary show, a sort of 'Best of', but with plenty of new material.
+In 2005, co-producer Colin Rozee left to develop his graphic design, photography and filmmaking business.
+For the 20th anniversary, Trevor created a new production, a sort of 'Best of' but with plenty of new material.
 The summer season was back at the Pavilion in Bournemouth.

 Trevor had the good fortune to work with Peter Kay in the 'Max and Paddy' TV series, and he also achieved his ambition of being on 'Top of The Pops' with Peter Kay, albeit in the video of the smash hit 'Amarillo' which raised huge sums of money for Comic Relief.
-Earlier in the year That'll Be The Day had teamed up with BT and Childline and was collecting on their behalf.
-The generous fans donated over £55,000 in 2005.
+Earlier in the year, That'll Be The Day had teamed up with BT and Childline and was collecting on their behalf.
+In 2005, generous fans donated over £55,000.

-In January 2008 Jodie Lawson joined the team and replaced Katy Setterﬁeld.
-Jodie was an experienced performer and came to the show after working solo in the UK and prior to that, the Disney Cruise lines.
-She had also previously run her own band, so was used to singing all styles and harmonising.
-Crucially the fans took to her straight away, and in the summer of that year Nikki Renee Hechavarria was invited to join the show.
-Nikki had been appearing in the Lion King in the west end and brought another dimension to the show.
-That'll Be The Day was now back to a three-girl line-up which hadn’t been seen for years.
-The line-up allowed for trios like the Ronnettes and the Crystals to be portrayed again.
+In January 2008, Jodie Lawson joined the team and replaced Katy Setterﬁeld.
+Jodie was an experienced performer and came to the show after working solo in the UK and, prior to that, the Disney Cruise lines.
+She had also previously run her own band so was used to singing all styles and harmonising.
+Crucially, the fans took to her straight away and in the summer of that year, Nikki Renee Hechavarria was invited to join the show.
+Nikki had been appearing in the Lion King in the West End and brought another dimension to the show.
+That'll Be The Day was now back to a three-girl line-up which hadn’t been seen for years and allowed for trios like the Ronnettes and the Crystals to be portrayed again.

-2011 saw the show celebrate it's 25th anniversary year.
-That'll Be The Day had been with the promoter Derek Block for 14 years by this year, during which time the show had enjoyed the transition into theatre and was becoming a regular attraction everywhere it played.
-The show passed it's 5000th performance in this year too.
-The following year the show's charity collections moved to be for "Help For Heroes" and the feel good factor of the show continued to be reflected in the generosity of the fans.
+2011 saw the show celebrate its 25th anniversary year.
+That'll Be The Day had been with the promoter Derek Block for 14 years, during which the show had enjoyed the transition into theatre and was becoming a regular attraction everywhere it played.
+The show passed its 5000th performance in this year too.
+The following year, the show's charity collections moved to support "Help For Heroes" and the feel-good factor of the show continued to be reflected in the generosity of the fans.
 Long-time truck driver ‘Chocolate’ Brian retired and in came Steve Jackson.

 The 25th anniversary show took place in 2011.
 Some of the most requested songs, sketches and impersonations were added to new material to make a fitting anniversary special.
 That'll Be The Day's popularity continued to grow year on year attracting thousands of new and regular fans throughout the UK.
 The show was a great success with more theatres being added to the tour.
-At the end of 2012 Iain Hawkins departed after over 20 years on guitar with That'll Be The Day.
-His last show was New Year's Eve at Stevenage and he was going to concentrate on teaching.
+At the end of 2012, Iain Hawkins departed after over 20 years on guitar with the show.
+His last performance was New Year's Eve at Stevenage and he left to concentrate on teaching.
 Ollie Gray had already deputised on guitar when Iain was unwell and the decision was made to move Ollie from his bass guitar position to lead guitar.
 That left a vacancy for bass and Jarrod Loughlin from Weston-Super-Mare was recruited.
 It was to prove an inspired decision.

 Ollie and Jodie had the first intra-company baby, a boy called Jackson, 3 weeks before Mark and Tash had a baby girl, Freya.
-A new chapter had started in this long running musical 'soap opera' and will the children turn out to be future performers?
+A new chapter had started in this long running musical 'soap opera'.
+Will the children turn out to be future performers?
 Time will tell...

-2015 was when Rebel left; he had been ten years in the show.
-Every time a new vocalist comes in it brings fresh opportunities, different possibilities, and a change of emphasis.
-Pete Jackson left the Beatles show ‘Let It Be’, in which he portrayed Paul McCartney because That'll Be The Day offered him the chance to diversify both in playing and singing.
-Versatility once again being a key requirement and Pete stepped up to the mark.
+2015 was when Rebel left after ten years in the show.
+Every time a new vocalist comes in, it brings fresh opportunities, different possibilities and a change of emphasis.
+Pete Jackson left the Beatles show ‘Let It Be’, in which he portrayed Paul McCartney, because That'll Be The Day offered him the chance to diversify both in playing and singing.
+Versatility once again was a key requirement and Pete stepped up to the mark.

-In the summer of 2016 there was another red letter day.
-The Abbey Road Studio2 was booked to record a song written by Mark Street and Trevor for the ‘Make a Wish’ Foundation.
+In the summer of 2016, there was another red letter day.
+The Abbey Road Studio 2 was booked to record a song written by Mark Street and Trevor for the ‘Make a Wish’ Foundation.
 Some ‘Wish’ recipients came to sing on the track together with a brass and string section.
-The cast had the best of time enjoying every moment recording in that most famous studio 2 where so many pop heroes, including of course The Beatles, had gone before and - yes - the cast did walk on the most famous zebra crossing in the world!
+The cast enjoyed every moment recording in that most famous studio 2 where so many pop heroes, including of course The Beatles, had gone before and - yes - the cast did walk on the most famous zebra crossing in the world!

 After a gap of seventeen years, the decision was made to play the London Palladium again in November 2016.
 This was, for some of the cast, their fifth appearance there and everyone was suitably excited.
 The Palladium show was a sell out and generally considered as being up there with one of the finest performances the show has ever given.

-In 2017 Jane Watkins came in to replace Jodie.
+In 2017, Jane Watkins came in to replace Jodie.
 Jane had plenty of experience and it was a smooth transition.
 In early 2018, Jodie and Ollie produced a baby sister for Jackson.
 Pete became unwell and left the show in 2019.
-We decided not to replace him as Ollie, Jarrod, Mark and Clive had all developed into more than capable front line singers.
-At the end of 2019 the show left Derek Block and became represented by Prestige Productions, teaming up with Ross Mills who Trevor had known for almost 40 years.
+It was decided not to replace him as Ollie, Jarrod, Mark and Clive had all developed into more than capable front line singers.
+At the end of 2019, the show left Derek Block and became represented by Prestige Productions, teaming up with Ross Mills who Trevor had known for almost 40 years.